rust-aarhus/meetups/meetups/2025/2025-06-19-talk-night/program.md

 ## Location
-This meetup will be at [INSERT ADDRESS HERE].
+This meetup will be at Trifork, Fiskerivej 2h, 8000 Aarhus.
 Please feel free to use the event chat on meetup to organize transportation if needed.

 ## Food